 Should a Small Company Have a CFO?

-The role of a CFO in small business is to manage overall company finances in a manner that goes beyond handling day-to-day financials.
+More specifically, the role of a CFO in a small business is to manage overall company finances in a manner that goes beyond handling day-to-day financials.
 In addition to practical functions like budget creation, forecasting and risk assessment, CFOs also provide wider strategic financial planning and sophisticated analysis to find gaps and solutions.

 A small business CFO drives success by identifying goals, then establishing a plan to achieve them.
 First, a CFO installs systems to capture reports of value.
 Then, they analyze the data collected and identify the most successful avenues for revenue generation and cost optimization.
 Finally, the CFO constructs a tactical plan to improve those avenues.